Orgindy/PV_Predicitons/README.md

 pytest -q
 ```

+This repository also uses `flake8` for linting.
+The configuration lives in
+`.flake8` and sets `max-line-length = 127` among other defaults.

 ## Database Integration

 Several scripts can read from or write to a SQL database using SQLAlchemy.
 Set